2 Cookin Mamas

 6. Beat until well incorporated.

-1. Roll small amounts of dough between hands to form a ball about ⅔" in size.
-Place on ungreased cookie sheets.
+1. Roll small amounts of cookie dough between hands to form a ball about ⅔" in size.
+Place cookie balls on ungreased cookie sheets.

 Baked brazil nut cookies on cookie sheet.

-1. Bake for 20 minutes.
+1. Bake at 350°F for 20 minutes.
 As you can see the cookies are still almost white, not much darker than when they started.
 DO NOT OVERBAKE THEM!

 Powdered sugar coated snowball cookies on wire rack.

-1. Wait for the cookies to cool slightly then shake each one in a plastic bag full of powdered sugar.
+1. Wait for the cookies to cool slightly then shake the warm cookies in a zip-top bag full of powdered sugar.
 Store in an airtight container.
-They will keep 5 days on the counter or 2 weeks in the refrigerator.
-The dough can also be frozen for up to 6 months.

-Easy Snowball Cookies in red and white striped bowl with Christmas greenery.
+Brazil Nut Snowball Cookies in red and white striped bowl.

 Don't they look like mini snowballs to you?
 You can be dainty and take a few bites as you gobble them up or, go for it, and just pop the whole thing in your mouth.
 Go ahead, I won't tell.